kairoswang/WestlakeU-LaTeX/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the LPPL-1.3c License.
 See the [LICENSE](LICENSE) file for more details.